 Finally, wrap up the essay with a brief statement about another path or two that could lead to your aforementioned long-term plan.
 Ideally, with space permitting, conclude with a statement about understanding that one sometimes needs to be flexible in pursuit of a long-term goal.

-Once you have identified your example, we recommend a simple STAR structure for this response.
-Begin by describing the situation, the players, and stakeholders involved before moving into the task: what you needed to accomplish in your leadership role (as well as any challenges or barriers that you anticipated).
-You should then move into the action, providing a chronological account of how you moved through the project or process.
-Finally, you should comment on the result — the positive outcome of your leadership efforts and the resolution of the story.
-In a concluding section, you will then want to summarize the lessons you learned in the course of this leadership experience, particularly in relationship to diversity, equity and inclusion.
+In a concluding section, you will then want to summarize the lessons you learned in the course of this experience, particularly in relationship to diversity, equity and inclusion.
 You should then conclude with how you will bring these lessons to UNC and further develop them there.

-The wording of this prompt signals that comments in this section should be limited to explaining potential liabilities or inconsistencies in one’s application, per the provided list.
-Applicants who chose to respond to this essay should adopt a humble tone, acknowledge the issue without making excuses, and gently suggest other aspects of his or her candidacy that may help to compensate for this weakness.
+For those who need to address potential liabilities or inconsistencies in one’s application in this prompt, adopt a humble tone, acknowledge the issue without making excuses, and gently suggest other aspects of his or her candidacy that may help to compensate for this weakness.

 Re-applicant Short Answer